Why are we so in love with Product Hunt?

 Here ‘s the checklist WE DID FOLLOW:

-- Prepare our product submission after the suggestions by our hunter; we created tagline, landing page for the ?ref=producthunt referral and product images;
+- Prepare our product submission after the suggestions by our hunter; we created a tagline, and landing page for the ?ref=producthunt referral and product images;

-Also remember that the people who work in Product Hunt are very nice, friendly and open for communication.
-You can write them at any time and any question and they will always help you.
+Also, remember that the people who work in Product Hunt are very nice, friendly, and open to communication.
+You can write them at any time and any question, and they will always help you.

-On Monday 9 am CET our Facebook Album Plugin was launched on Product Hunt and as much as excited we were for our first launch ever we had to roll up our sleeves and get to work in gathering our troupes to up vote.
+On Monday at 9 am CET, our Facebook Album Plugin was launched on Product Hunt, and as excited as we were for our first launch ever we had to roll up our sleeves and get to work in gathering our troupes to up vote.
 Please note the time.
-It is best for every submission to be launched on Monday or Tuesday after 00.01am Pacific Time.
+It is best for every submission to be launched on Monday or Tuesday after 00.01 am Pacific Time.

 5. Gather your troupes

-Our goal was to stay on the homepage and in order to do this, we knew that we have to gather our close community first to help us with their support and gain momentum with upvotes that will help our position to maintain on the homepage.
+Our goal was to stay on the homepage, and in order to do this, we knew that we had to gather our close community first to help us with their support and gain momentum with upvotes that would help our position to maintain on the homepage.
 So this is what we did:

 - Sent Facebook notifications through our platform to our subscribers;

-- Made sure our founders Kate and Nikola are monitoring Product Hunt and answering to comments and queries in real time;
+- Made sure our founders Kate and Nikola are monitoring Product Hunt and answering comments and queries in real-time;

 - Got some local press.
 Big thanks to Marketing 365, Brainster, Inovativnost;